rtiangha/kobo-start-menu-09/README.md

 # Kobo Start Menu 09
 A mirror of tshering's Kobo Start Menu 09 launcher for Kobo ereader devices (https://www.mobileread.com/forums/showthread.php?t=293804).

-This branch is specific to Kobo Forma devices.
+This branch is a development branch that will attempt to unify all the various KSM09 files into one package that supports most, if not all, Kobo devices again.

 To build the KoboRoot.tgz file, run: